Non-signaling Assisted Capacity of a Classical Channel with Causal CSIT: Introduction

 The NS-assisted capacity formulation allows communicating parties to share any resources in advance as long as those resources by themselves are not capable of allowing the parties to communicate with each other.
 NS-assisted capacity is of particular interest for a number of reasons --- 1) because non-signaling correlations are much more tractable than quantum correlations, 2) because the tractability often allows capacity expressions in more computable forms, 3) because quantum-assisted capacity is sandwiched between classical and NS-assisted capacity, so the latter helps narrow down the search for settings where the biggest capacity gains from quantum resources may be found, and 4) because the NS-assisted problem formulation leads to efficient linear programming approaches for finite blocklength performance analysis.
 Indeed, NS-assisted capacity has been explored for various canonical networks, such as multiple access \cite{fawzi2024MAC}, broadcast \cite{fawzi2024broadcast,Yao_Jafar_NS_DoF} and interference channels \cite{Quek_Shor}.
 Remarkably, there are known instances of $K$-user broadcast channels for which the NS-assisted capacity is a factor of $K$ larger than their classical sum-rate capacity \cite{Yao_Jafar_NS_DoF}.
-For the point-to-point channel with state, $(\mathcal{X},\mathcal{Y},\mathcal{S},\mN(y\mid x,s), \mP_S)$, the NS-assisted capacity with non-causal CSIT is shown to be $C^{\NS,\nc}(\mN,\mP_S)=\max_{\mP_{X|S}}I(X;Y\mid S)$ in \cite{Yao_Jafar_CSITTP}, which can have an unbounded multiplicative gap to classical capacity $C^{\C,\nc}(\mN,\mP_S)$.
+For the point-to-point channel with state, $(\mathcal{X},\mathcal{Y},\mathcal{S},\mN(y\mid x,s), \mP_{\!S})$, the NS-assisted capacity with non-causal CSIT is shown to be $C^{\NS,\nc}(\mN,\mP_{\!S})=\max_{\mP_{\!X|S}}I(X;Y\mid S)$ in \cite{Yao_Jafar_CSITTP}, which can have an unbounded multiplicative gap to classical capacity $C^{\C,\nc}(\mN,\mP_{\!S})$.
 Despite these significant advances, the existing knowledge remains quite limited regarding how non-local correlations enabled by non-signaling resources impact capacity results even for the elemental settings in information theory.
-For example, the NS-assisted capacity $C^{\NS,\ca}(\mN,\mP_S)$ is unknown for a channel with state and causal CSIT.
-This setting is our focus in this work.
+For example, the NS-assisted capacity $C^{\NS,\ca}(\mN,\mP_{\!S})$ is unknown for a channel with state and \emph{causal CSIT}.
+This setting is our main focus in this work.
+As a separate but relatively straightforward result, we also determine the NS-assisted capacity under \emph{strictly} causal CSIT.
+The results are summarized in Table \ref{tab:capacity_comparison_full}.